Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 GPOs are popular in various industries, with a significant presence in the healthcare sector, where hospitals, nursing homes, and other healthcare providers join GPOs to save on medical supplies, pharmaceuticals, and other necessary products.
 Using GPOs can lead to streamlined procurement processes and administrative cost savings.
 It can free up resources that can be reinvested in core operations or other critical business areas.

-What is Direct procurement in Health Care?
+What is Direct Procurement in Health Care?

 Direct procurement in healthcare refers to the process where healthcare providers or organizations source and purchase products, equipment, or services directly from suppliers or manufacturers without the intermediary of a group purchasing organization (GPO).